avaedaniel/school-projects/project6-group5/README.md

 * Work Distribution

     Yoyi
-        - initial set up of the project
+        - Initial set up of the project
-        - index pages
+        - Index pages
-        - small fixes here and there
+        - Small fixes here and there

     Ava
         - Header
         - Footer
         - Added edit and delete button to all index page
-        - settlement
+        - Settlements page

     Ryan
         - Debt calculation